Part 4: Movies and Visual Data Files

 8. Click Next.

-1. Extend the Anti-aliasing: pull-down menu to view the settings.
+1. Extend the Anti-aliasing drop-down menu to view the settings.

 2. Leave the default setting of 3x3 - Good Quality.

-3. In the Recorded image quality, and estimated file size: field, change Quality to High Quality @ 1080 if required.
+3. In the Recorded image quality, and estimated file size field, change Quality to High Quality @ 1080.
 This adjusts the bitrate and changes the estimated maximum size of the recorded movie.

 4. Click Next.